-- legal persons (in particular companies and companies in the process of formation); - organisations without legal personality (excluding partnerships); - · other entities, including: - limited joint-stock partnerships; - foreign partnerships without legal personality, established in another state under whose tax regime they are treated as legal persons and are subject to taxation on their worldwide income in that state: - · tax capital groups.
+- legal persons (in particular companies and companies in the process of formation); - organisations without legal personality (excluding partnerships); - · other entities, including: - limited partnerships (Pol.
+"Spółka Komandytowa") and limited joint-stock partnership (Pol.
+"Spółka Komandytowo-akcyjna) with their registered office or management in the territory of the Republic of Poland; - general partnerships (Pol.
+"Spółka Jawna") with their registered office or management in the territory of the Republic of Poland if partners of the general partnership are not solely natural persons and the general partnership does not submit the relevant information; - foreign partnerships without legal personality, established in another state under whose tax regime they are treated as legal persons and are subject to taxation on their worldwide income in that state: - tax capital groups.